rgitzel/azul-generator/README.md

 # azul-generator

-This generates randomized tile areas for the board game (Azul)[https://boardgamegeek.com/boardgame/230802/azul].
+This generates randomized tile areas for the board game [Azul](https://boardgamegeek.com/boardgame/230802/azul).

-(this would be a good place to take a photo!)
+_(this would be a good place for a photo!)_

-Currently, you can download a single randomized board (here)[https://dev.azul.dropd.com/board].
+Currently, you can download a single randomized board [here](https://dev.azul.dropd.com/board).
+You can print it from there (print multiple copies for multiple players to use the same board), or even save the PDF.
+If you want a different board, just reload the page in your browser.

 # Development Notes